redis/redis-doc/topics/data-types-intro.md

 the key is associated with a non-string value.
 So `SET` performs an assignment.

-Values can be strings (including binary data) of every kind, for instance you can store a jpeg image inside a key.
+Values can be strings (including binary data) of every kind, for instance you can store a jpeg image inside a value.
 A value can't be bigger than 512 MB.

 The `SET` command has interesting options, that are provided as additional arguments.
 For example, I may ask `SET` to fail if the key already exists,